FernandoAdames/bugged_account/README.md

 Found that the user profile couldn’t be loaded because the registry was pointing to a path that didn’t match the current user profile folder.

+Found that Windows was unable to load the user profile because the registry key ProfileImagePath was pointing to a user folder that didn’t exist or had been renamed.

+🛠️ Fixed the Registry and Folder Mismatch

 The ProfileImagePath value under the registry key:

-HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList
+## HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList

 was set to a folder name that didn’t match the real profile folder under C:\Users.

-🛠️ Fixed the Registry Key

-Pressed Win + R, typed regedit and opened it.

-Navigated to the correct SID key under ProfileList.
+Opened regedit and navigated to the appropriate SID under ProfileList.

+Located the broken profile and reviewed the ProfileImagePath value.

+Opened File Explorer and browsed to C:\Users.

+Noticed that the actual user folder name was different from what the registry expected.

-Changed the ProfileImagePath to match the correct user folder under C:\Users.
+Renamed the user folder to exactly match the ProfileImagePath value shown in the registry.